alvarogzp/poodle-challenge/README.md

 If the SSL handshake goes without error, you will get an `ok\n` message.

 You can get some error messages from the MiTM, though.
-If the initial request is not properly formatted, or you do not add a valid CSRF token its body, the request will not be injected and you will be properly notified.
+If the initial request is not properly formatted, or you do not add a valid CSRF token to its body, the request will not be injected and you will be properly notified.

-If there is an error in the SSL handshake you will get a `client-error\n` message.
+If there is an error in the SSL handshake, you will get a `client-error\n` message.

 ### CSRF token